 Students must earn their degree in veterinary science in-person and complete observation hours working under the direction of a licensed professional.
 Schools like UCLA and UC Davis offer veterinary majors, though many students choose to pursue a Bachelor of Science in biology or anatomy before applying to graduate level veterinary programs.
 The Bureau of Labor Statistics reports that veterinary opportunities in California exceed 7,000 statewide with salaries that can reach almost $100,000 annually.

-Mt San Antonio College offers 1 Veterinary Science degree programs.
-It's a very large, public, two-year college in a large suburb.
-In 2023, 52 Veterinary Science students graduated with students earning 52 Associate's degrees.
+Modesto Junior College offers 2 Veterinary Science degree programs.
+It's a large, public, four-year university in a midsize city.
+In 2024, 67 Veterinary Science students graduated with students earning 45 Certificates, and 22 Associate's degrees.

 |